milo007R/milo007R-Predict-Bike-Sharing-Demand-with-AutoGluon/report-template.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
-The first thing that I did was to install kaggle in the notebook, also I used a new fucntion which was .predict() to make a predicitions of all the data from the test.csv, I also upload my credential from kaggle to acces my account.
+The first thing that I did was to install kaggle in the notebook, also I used a new fucntion which was .predict() to make a predicitions of all the data from the test.csv, I also upload my credential from kaggle to acces my account, kaggle does not accept negative values for the predictions, so I had to verify that all the values were higher than 0, in this case all the values were higher and there wasn't any change in the prediction values.

 ### What was the top ranked model that performed?
 Thw best model was the first model